WordPress/WordPress/wp-content/plugins/woocommerce/packages/woocommerce-blocks/readme.txt

 - Added the “Products Review” block. ([8857](https://github.com/woocommerce/woocommerce-blocks/pull/8857))
 - New styles for error, info, and success notices across notices created by blocks.
 Additionally, existing notices in core receive new styles when Cart and Checkout Blocks are in use. ([8659](https://github.com/woocommerce/woocommerce-blocks/pull/8659))
 - Add `additionalCartCheckoutInnerBlockTypes` checkout filter to allow additional block types to be inserted into the Cart and Checkout blocks in the editor. ([8650](https://github.com/woocommerce/woocommerce-blocks/pull/8650))
-- Add Single Product block that allows merchant to select and display a single product on their store. ([8610](https://github.com/woocommerce/woocommerce-blocks/pull/8610))
 - Product Rating: Normalize the height of rating icons and the add review link. ([8399](https://github.com/woocommerce/woocommerce-blocks/pull/8399))
 - Show the collection address in the shipping section of the Checkout sidebar when using a Local Pickup method. ([8305](https://github.com/woocommerce/woocommerce-blocks/pull/8305))